chaotianyi/initiumlab.com/source/_posts/20151119-The-First-PyCon-in-Hong-Kong-PyCon-HK-2015.md

 ### Financial technology
 **Speaker**: Joseph Wang (joequant) from Bitquant Research Laboratories

-About Speaker
 Dr. Joseph Wang is chief scientist of Bitquant Research Laboratories, a small Hong Kong-based financial technology company.
-He has a doctorate in computational astrophysics from the University of Texas at Austin and a bachelors of physics from MIT.
-Before leaving to focus on promoting entrepreneurship and new technology in Hong Kong, he worked as vice-president in the quantitative research division of JPMorgan both in Hong Kong and at its corporate headquarters in New York City.
-Dr. Wang also has worked as a software developer in both Forture 500 and small startup companies in the Silicon Hills region of Central Texas.

-About the Topic
-Bitquant is a two person fintech firm that trades bitcoin and digital currencies.
-This talk will illustrate how Bitquant uses python to do algo trading and risk management, and the lessons we've learned along the way.

 According to Dr. Wang, Python is intensively used in investment banking.
 What’s more, large parts of the Python infrastructure were funded by banks.
 However, why it isn’t well-known in the Python community?
 Because banks have no reason to share their algorithm to competitors, and they don’t want regulators and patent trolls knowing what they are doing as well.
 Dr. Wang was currently working on his trading bot project.
 “Trading is 90% psychology,“ Dr. Wang said, “Go to a casino, see what people do, and don’t do that.”
 Dr. Wang encouraged audience to “steal my software please!!!”
 You must be interested to get something on his GitHub at [https://github.com/joequant/bitquant](https://github.com/joequant/bitquant).

-### Decoding the Language of Cereal Box Design with Scikit-Learn
+### Decoding the language of cereal box Design with Scikit-Learn
 **Speaker**: Mart van de Ven (tijptjik)

 The talk is about find correlation between the cartoon brands on the cereal boxes and what's inside the cereal boxes.
 Mart uses a set of data science techniques to explore how marketing departments use colour, layout and character design to communicate what you can expect from a cereal.
 He in this talk highlighted the use of the PyData stack to generate features from images, cluster cereal types and predict their nutritional values.